calebmsword/javascript-notes/deep-clone.md

 # So, how do we clone JavaScript objects?

-It is actually not possible to truly clone every JavaScript object.
+It not possible to properly clone every JavaScript object.
 If your object has functions, `WeakMap`s, or `WeakSet`s, then it cannot be done.
 If your object has a property whose property descriptor includes accessors, then it also can't be done.

 However, if you are cloning an object that
  - does not have symbol properties or values